 attribution licences are a bit of a pain for data, as it tends to get fragmented very easy, and if you combine datasets and get an output, then it's not clear if the output is a derivate, and therefore in some way demands the attribution.

 He prefers the most liberal licence possible, CC0.
 As I understand it, this is essentially "public domain" even in places where there is no such thing directly in law!
 He points out that CC0 also covers database rights.

-He also suggests that I mention in the data FAQ/README my preferred position that attribution is nice but not essential.
-I don't know how to do that yet in a structured machine-readable way in the schema.org/Dataset!
+He also suggests that I mention in the data FAQ/README my preferred position that attribution is welcome but not essential.
+I don't know how to do that yet in a structured machine-readable way in the

 The URL for the